 Each summer the Justice & Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, CO, brings together a diverse group of lifelong learners to discuss what we mean by justice and how a just society should structure its legal, judicial, and political institutions.
-The 2017 Justice & Society Seminar will take place July 6-12, and will be moderated by Dean Robert Post of Yale Law School, and Judge Brett Kavanaugh of the U.S. Court of Appeals for the D.C.
-Circuit.
+The 2018 Justice & Society Seminar will take place July 6-12, and will be moderated by Professor Melissa Murray of Berkeley Law and Judge Amul Thapar of the U.S. Court of Appeals for the Sixth Circuit.

 The Justice & Society Seminar enables participants to explore and test their values and beliefs in light of their professional and personal experiences.
 A structured dialogue is based on a volume of specially prepared readings of classic and contemporary writings, law cases, and works of literature, including Plato, John Stuart Mill, Martin Luther King, Jr., John Rawls, Isaiah Berlin, and The Universal Declaration of Human Rights.